Close

 The antidote: Perfectionism manifests differently for everyone, so it can be helpful to spend some time reflecting and journalling on whether this is one of your mindset blocks and, if so, how it shows up for you.
 (This is how I learned that my exhaustive research efforts were, in fact, fuelled by the perfectionistic fear of appearing stupid.)
 Look at where and when perfectionism derails your train; and sift and sort the thought processes underpinning it (e.g., “A single mistake will ruin my credibility”).
 This is sometimes a difficult and confronting process to get started, but it gets easier with time and practice.
 Before long, you’ll be able to recognise when perfectionism is undermining you, redirect your behaviour, and proactively head it off at the pass.

 Making a pact with yourself to do the worst job in the world can also help you overcome perfectionism.
 In Shitty First Drafts, Anne Lamott explains that just getting some words down on paper is better than none.
 “All I had to do was to write a really shitty first draft of, say, the opening paragraph,” she writes.
 “And no one was going to see it.”
 Focus on having a handful of shitty words to work with.
 That’s much more likely to move you forward than a perfectly blank page.
+Putting a fresh focus on quantity over quality by learning how to write faster is another way to move past perfectionism.

 (4) Fear of rejection